uitpsypro/1/pages/eng-info.md

 # What your brain stimulated?

 ### Short about the experiment:
-* Using rTMS (repetitive transcranial magnetic stimulation)(rTMS; a non-invasive brain stimulation procedure)
+* Using repetitive transcranial magnetic stimulation (rTMS)
+  * A non-invasive brain stimulation procedure
 * Consists of two sessions (2 meetings):
   * Where you receive either **real rTMS stimulation** or **fake rTMS stimulation**
   * Both you, the participant, and the researchers will **not know** which stimulation you will receive to either session